New Loon designated player Emanuel Reynoso set to join team for Houston game

 “He’ll be straight in with the group because it’s important we integrate him as quickly as possible,” Loons coach Adrian Heath said.

 The Tuesday announcement concluded long, complicated negotiations dating at least to early January.
-Along the way they survived a pandemic shutdown and a Brazilian team offering Reynoso’s Boca Juniors team, and particularly Reynoso himself, more money late in the talks.
+Along the way the Loons survived a pandemic shutdown and a Brazilian team offering Reynoso’s Boca Juniors team, and particularly Reynoso himself, more money late in the talks.

 He has left his soccer-crazed country’s most storied franchise and its famed 54,000-capacity “Bombonera” stadium for MLS, Minnesota and a United team that targeted him last winter as the player it most sought to add during the offseason.

 The Loons sent technical director Mark Watson to Buenos Aires on two trips totaling three weeks in January and February.
-They never stopped their recruiting during negotiations, which were both done and dead more than once in all that time.
+They never stopped their recruiting during negotiations, which seemed done and dead more than once.

-He is the latest in growing list of South American and Argentine players to play in MLS.
-Among many are his former youth-soccer and Boca Juniors teammate Cristian Pavon, Diego Valeri, Sebastian Blanco and Pity Martinez.
+He is the latest in a growing list of South American and Argentine players to play in MLS.
+Among the many are his former youth-soccer and Boca Juniors teammate Cristian Pavon, and Diego Valeri, Sebastian Blanco and Pity Martinez.

 Reynoso said Loons management’s persistence and passion in its pursuit convinced him the time was right to make a “good change” for himself.